 Toulouse Imam Mohamed Tatai following MEMRI's Translation of His Antisemitic Sermon: I Was Talking about an End to Israel, Not to Judaism or the Jews

-Following MEMRI's translation of a Friday sermon by Toulouse Imam Mohamed Tatai, in which he cited an antisemitic hadith, the Grande Mosquee de Toulouse posted a new video on YouTube, on July 5, in which Imam Tatai, Imam of the Mosquée Ennour in Toulouse, clarified that he was talking about the end of the state of Israel, and not the end of Judaism as a religion or of the Jews as a people.
+Following MEMRI's translation of a Friday sermon by Toulouse Imam Mohamed Tatai, in which he cited an antisemitic hadith, the Grande Mosquee de Toulouse posted a new video on YouTube, on July 5, in which Imam Tatai, formerly imam of the Mosquée Ennour and currently imam of the new Grand Mosque of Toulouse, clarified that he was talking about the end of the state of Israel, and not the end of Judaism as a religion or of the Jews as a people.
 For the video of his December 15 sermon, see MEMRI TV Clip No. 6637 Toulouse Imam Mohamed Tatai Recounts Antisemitic Hadith And Prophecies That Israel Will Soon Come To An End, December 15, 2017.
 Following the ensuing media attention, it was reported that public prosecutors in Toulouse were investigating Tatai for "possible incitement to hatred."

 On screen: "What did Imam Mohamed Tatai say in his Friday sermon on December 15, 2017?
 What was the title of the sermon?"